ardunn/alexdunn.io/hugo/content/cv.md

 5. **Dunn, A.**, Ray, A., Daloglu, M.U., Ozcan, A. “The Development of Polymer-based Nanolenses Towards Enhanced Nanoparticle Imaging” at UCLA HHMI Day, Los Angeles, California. _May 31, 2016_

+6. Ganose A., **Dunn, A.** "Data Mining for Materials" at Materials Project Workshop 2019, Berkeley, California. _August 2, 2019_

 # Experience

 1. **Graduate Student Research Assistant @ LBNL.**  Using data-mining to elucidate structure-property relationships and accelerate predictions of material properties.
 Running many thousands of density functional theory (DFT) calculations to evaluate candidate thermoelectrics, communicating results to experimental collaborators.
 Writing open-source software packages for data mining materials properties and running massively parallel calculations on supercomputers. (_2017 -_ present)

 2. **Consultant @ MaterialsQM Consulting.** High-throughput synthesis pathway screening using density functional theory and combinatorics.
-Communicating with clients, preparing reports, and helping guide discovery of novel semiconductor materials. (_2018 -_ present)
+Communicating with clients, preparing reports, and helping guide discovery of novel semiconductor materials. (_2018 - 2019_)

 3. **Undergraduate Student Research Assistant @ LBNL.** Remote position.
 Wrote a black-box Bayesian optimization (adaptive design) package for use with the workflow software FireWorks.
 Incorporated several machine learning algorithms as optimization engines, and tested the performance on two example use cases in materials science. (_2016 - 2017_)